 Read more: Samsung Odyssey G7 review

-The BenQ EX3203R sports a VA panel that provides good contrast levels, and a high refresh rate.
+Performance: The BenQ EX3203R sports a VA panel that provides good contrast levels, and a high refresh rate.
 Although it sacrifices slightly in the viewing angle and color production departments, it's a curved screen so it has great viewing direction by default.
-One of the first monitors I reviewed for GamesRadar, this is a great panel that doesn't ruin the bank balance in one fell swoop.

-At 32-inches it does offer more of a one-panel solution to your curved gaming monitor needs, but is certainly one that you should consider whenever it's discounted or in sales.
+Verdict: At 32-inches, the BenQ EX3203R offers more of a one-panel solution to your curved gaming monitor needs, and it's one that you should consider whenever it's discounted or in sales.
 Even though it's a couple of tech rotations old now, it still offers great game visuals, experiences, and performance.